Coop-de-gra/SLAM-Project/MATLAB (& Simulink)/Sandbox/Lidar_Toolbox_GettingStarted_Logs.md

 Navigate to Lidar toolbox > Documentation > Build Map from 2-D lidar Scans Using SLAM > Open Live Script <p>
 Copy command and enter into the MATLAB commans window<p>

+---

+command window located at the bottom of MATLAB window...

+---